Best daily deals

 For most shoppers, budget is the biggest deciding factor, and the Apple AirPods Max is a very cost-prohibitive headset that retails for $549 USD.
 If you’re already surrounded by Apple products, it may be a bit easier to justify the price, but most people will be perfectly happy with the Sennheiser MOMENTUM 3 Wireless.

 Sennheiser’s headset still costs quite a bit, but it seems modest relative to the AirPods Max.
 Of course, when you buy the AirPods Max, you’re paying for convenience: each ear cup houses an H1 chip, which facilitates the streamlined user experience—again, exclusive to Apple devices.
-The AirPods Max uses a hybrid noise cancelling system to reduce external noises, much like the Sony WH-1000XM4 and Bose Noise Cancelling Headphones 700.
+The AirPods Max uses a hybrid noise canceling system to reduce external noises, much like the Sony WH-1000XM4 and Bose Noise Canceling Headphones 700.

 Great question!
 The Sennheiser PXC 550-II is a great deal and is more affordable than the Sennheiser MOMENTUM Wireless 3 (at least when you compare the two headset’s original prices).

 The difference between the Sennheiser PXC 550-II and Sennheiser MOMENTUM Wireless 3 comes down to a form versus function debate.
-The PXC 550-II has more effective low-frequency noise cancelling; in other words, frequent flyers may benefit more from the more affordable headset.
+The PXC 550-II has more effective low-frequency noise canceling; in other words, frequent flyers may benefit more from the more affordable headset.
 However, if you care more about design quality and durability, the premium construction of the MOMENTUM series is hard to beat.

-The Sennheiser MOMENTUM Wireless 3 and Shure AONIC 50 are both stylish noise cancelling headsets, but the latter mops the floor with the MOMENTUM Wireless 3 when it comes to noise cancellation.
+The Sennheiser MOMENTUM Wireless 3 and Shure AONIC 50 are both stylish noise canceling headsets, but the latter mops the floor with the MOMENTUM Wireless 3 when it comes to noise cancellation.
 Anyone who travels a lot for work or pleasure will be better off getting the Shure AONIC 50 for how well it attenuates low and midrange frequencies.
 This means low rumbles just melt away when ANC is set to high.
 For a more accurate representation of sound right out of the box, get the Shure AONIC 50, but for anyone who likes to experiment with custom EQ settings, get the Sennheiser cans or turn your attention toward Sony.
 The AONIC 50 also supports more codecs than the MOMENTUM Wireless.

-The Sennheiser MOMENTUM 3 Wireless has a completely different design than the Bose Headphones 700, even though both are noise cancelling headphones.
+The Sennheiser MOMENTUM 3 Wireless has a completely different design than the Bose Headphones 700, even though both are noise canceling headphones.
 Listeners who want a more accurate representation of their music should get the Bose 700 ANC headphones.
 Anyone who wants more low-end amplification will gravitate toward the Sennheiser MOMENTUM 3 Wireless for their default bass-heavy sound.
-Bose’s headphones have more effective passive and active noise cancelling than Sennheiser’s headphones.
+Bose’s headphones have more effective passive and active noise canceling than Sennheiser’s headphones.